-Rosie Waterland is an author, columnist and comedian.
+Rosie Waterland is an author, columnist, screenwriter and comedian.

-Rosie has been a contributing writer on multiple Australian TV shows.
-She was also co-star and creator of ABC satirical political documentary series, What’s Going On: With Jamila Rizvi and Rosie Waterland, which first aired in 2016 and can now be seen on ABC iview.
+Rosie has been a contributing writer on multiple Australian TV shows, most notably ABC’s Tonightly.
+She was also co-star and creator of ABC satirical political documentary series, What’s Going On: With Jamila Rizvi and Rosie Waterland, which first aired in 2016 and can now be seen on ABC iView.

 Rosie debuted her first live one-woman show at the Melbourne International Comedy Festival in March 2016, called My Life On The Couch (with vodka).
 The show sold out every performance, and Rosie took the show on a sold-out national tour in October of the same year.
-Her second one-woman show, Crazy Lady, had a sold-out national tour in 2017.
+Her second one-woman show, Crazy Lady, had a sold-out national tour the following year.

-Rosie’s writing has been published by Huffington Post AU, US, UK and Germany, Role Reboot, Cleo magazine, Cosmopolitan magazine, Harper’s Bazaar, Sunday Life and Spectrum.
-Along with her own books, Rosie has also been featured in popular anthologies Best Australian Comedy Writing, Better Than Sex and Mothers And Others.
+Along with her own books, Rosie has also been featured in popular anthologies Best Australian Comedy Writing, Better Than Sex and Mothers and Others.

 Purple Monkey Dishwasher.